What We Do

-We strengthen local social entrepreneurs, who live in and are from hard places, so that their dream for a transformed community, where the poor celebrate life, becomes a light inviting all to participate.
+We strengthen local visionaries, who live in and are from hard places, so that their dream for a transformed community, where the poor celebrate life, becomes a light inviting all to participate.

-Our operating model defines the types of support needed by social entrepreneurs in hard places:
+These are the types of support needed by social entrepreneurs in hard places.

 - Recognize – a mutual process to discover a win-win relationship

 - Accompany – walk together through thick and thin